Flagler Credit Union Stadium: Structure and facilities

 The stadium is the first phase of the university's Innovation Village, a multipurpose project which will include four apartment-style residence halls, 130000 sqft of retail shopping space, and a multi-use convocation center for the basketball program modeled after Knights Plaza at the University of Central Florida.
 The field uses natural turf (Bermuda grass "Celebration"), and while FAU has been in Conference USA for a few seasons now, it was the only home field in the Sun Belt Conference without artificial turf.
 The stadium is one of a number of stadiums in Florida which use the same cultivar.

 The skybox and press box overlook the Atlantic Ocean; FAU claims that no other football stadium in the United States offers a view of the open ocean.
+FAU has also frequently used the marketing slogan "1.8 miles from the beach" to describe both the stadium and the university.